element-hq/riot-automated-tests/README.rst

 - Install Node.js for Mac OS (https://nodejs.org/en/download/).
 After installation, verify that node.js is set up by sending npm -version in terminal.
 - Install Appium Server with sudo npm install -g appium.
 Verify that appium is installed by sending "appium" in terminal : a server with default port must start.
 - Some tests support two devices, so two appium servers are needed.
 You can create two .sh file to open those quickly: For the first one: "appium -p 4723" and the second one: "appium -p 4724".
 Change the permission to make those executable "chmod 755 file.sh".
+NOTE: this isn't mandatory anymore since we are able to launch the appium servers programmatically.
+The disavantage of this it's we don't see the appium server's logs.

 Test environnement for Android
 ------------------------------